hyphanet/scripts/README.md

 The first release with an environment, run these steps individually to get all the configuration right.
 Once everything works, run `release-build [build number]`, which automates running these steps:

 0. `update-bookmarks` updates the default bookmark editions and commits if any changes have been made.

+0. `update-version` updates the version number, and prompts for and updates the mandatory dates if applicable.

 1. `tag-build [build number]` tags a build and prompts for a changelog.